austinmama/power-iaas-1/network-architecture.md

 Complete the following steps to implement this scenario:

 1. [Set up an IBM Cloud gateway appliance](/docs/gateway-appliance?topic=gateway-appliance-getting-started) to establish an IPsec VPN connection from your remote location to the IBM Cloud classic infrastructure.
-2. Complete all steps that are mentioned in [Connect to classic infrastructure by using IBM Cloud (2.0) {{site.data.keyword.dl_short}}](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#network-reference-architecture-classic).
-This includes configuring {{site.data.keyword.powerSys_notm}} private subnets and provisioning a {{site.data.keyword.dl_short}} (2.0) Connect or an IBM Cloud connection instance with the [VRF option](/docs/dl?topic=dl-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud).
+2. Complete all steps that are mentioned in [Connect to classic infrastructure by using {{site.data.keyword.dl_short}}](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#network-reference-architecture-classic).
+This includes configuring {{site.data.keyword.powerSys_notm}} private subnets and provisioning a {{site.data.keyword.dl_short}} Connect or an IBM Cloud connection instance with the [VRF option](/docs/dl?topic=dl-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud).

    The IBM Cloud classic infrastructure environment VRF contains the following routes:
     - Subnets that are assigned to you by IBM Cloud for use in your classic environment.